lesmis410/ELK-Stack-Project-Final/README.md

 Load balancing ensures that the application will be highly redundant, in addition to restricting traffic to the network.

-    _TODO: What aspect of security do load balancers protect?
+    What aspect of security do load balancers protect?
 What is the advantage of a jump box?
 The LB protects the availability of data, ensuring that traffic is spread evenly so as not to overwhelm the servers.
 The advantage of a jumpbox is that it is liminal,

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the machine and system logs.

-    _TODO: What does Filebeat watch for?
+    What does Filebeat watch for?
 Filebeat collects files about the data system, especially for modifications on the data system.
-    _TODO: What does Metricbeat record?
+  What does Metricbeat record?
 Metricbeats collects machine metrics, such as the uptime that a machine has or CPU usage.

 The configuration details of each machine may be found below.
 Name 	Function 	IP Address 	Operating System